 As a magazine junkie, I subscribe to Cooking Light.
-In one of the summer issues this year, I came across what they called, “Inside Out Pancakes!”
-Although, their filling inside the pancake was basically a clump of brown sugar, I knew I wanted to try them with fruit.
-So, in keeping with our Fourth of July theme this week, we decided to use strawberries and blueberries to fill some pocket pancakes.
+In one of the summer issues this year, I came across what they called, “Inside Out Pancakes!”.
+Although their filling inside the pancake was basically a clump of brown sugar, I knew I wanted to try them with fruit.
+So in keeping with our Fourth of July theme this week, we decided to use strawberries and blueberries to fill some pocket pancakes.
 You can follow all our ideas for a healthy Fourth of July using the hashtag #healthyfourth on our Facebook, pinterest, or instagram pages.

 Why portable pancakes?
 Many of you get up early on the Fourth of July to catch some local parades!
-You can make these pancake the night before, keep them in the fridge, and carry them with you to eat while you are waiting for the parade.
+You can make these pancakes the night before, keep them in the fridge, and carry them with you to eat while you are waiting for the parade.
 They are also perfect for road trips!
 With your berry filling, there is no need to use sweetened syrup.
 And because they can be eaten without a fork or plate, they are perfect for on the road or on the go.

 The first thing we did was watch this video for help:

 While it seemed simple enough, it actually took me several failed attempts and playing with the consistency of our batter to get it just right.
 Once we got it down though, my 13 year old Erica actually made them all.
 She got very good at it!
 And then she promptly ate them all!
 We’re big fans of pancakes and fruit at our house.

 - We first mixed up our batter.
 We used our standard pancake mix recipe.
 This pancake mix stays in our pantry at all times.
 It beats purchasing pancake mix from the store and we always have some.

 - Then, we chopped up some strawberries and blueberries very finely.
 I actually used a food processor and pulsed rather quickly to cut them up, without pulverizing it.